I have stored up your word in my heart that I might not sin against you. -Psalm 119:11

 - That we will love and care for our neighbors as we love ourselves (Matt.
 22:39).

 Because it is worth repeating, I will also reprint my prayer for our church family that the apostle Paul prayed for his friends in Philippi.
-And this is my prayer: that your love may abound more and more in knowledge and depth of insight, so that you will be able to discern what is best and may be pure and blameless until the day of Christ, filled with the fruit of righteousness that comes through Jesus Christ - to the glory and praise of God (Phil.
+I have been praying this prayer over our church family for a couple years now: And this is my prayer: that your love may abound more and more in knowledge and depth of insight, so that you will be able to discern what is best and may be pure and blameless until the day of Christ, filled with the fruit of righteousness that comes through Jesus Christ – to the glory and praise of God (Phil.
 1:9-11).

 Grace and peace,